Qiskit/qiskit/README.md

 # Python SDK

-Python software development kit (SDK) and Jupyter notebooks for working with OPENQASM and the IBM Quantum Experience (QE).
+Python software development kit (SDK) and Jupyter notebooks for working with OPENQASM and the IBM Quantum Experience (QX).

 Related external projects: